Sea Level

 (now a broken link) http://education.nationalgeographic.com.au/education/encyclopedia/climate-refugee/

-Climate change risks to Australian coast
+Climate change risks to the Australian coast

 By 2100, rising sea levels may threaten up to 247,000 residential buildings in Australia.
 The cost of replacing them would be $63 billion, valued at 2008 prices.